-- (1) The installer shall ensure that electric vehicle charge points comply with the requirements of the IET Code of Practice for Electric Vehicle Charging Equipment Installation (as revised). - (2) 'Fuel Filling Station' means the forecourt and associated shop at a fuel dispensing installation (e.g. petroleum, diesel or LPG and also includes areas where dangerous/explosive substances are stored (e.g. bulk storage installations).
-See ST: TP21E for further guidance. - (3) A supply positioned within a 10m radius of any extraneous metalwork bonded to the earthing system of a fuel filling station shall be deemed to be a secondary supply. - (4) Where a secondary supply is provided to the electric vehicle charge point the electric vehicle charge point supply shall have a TT earthing system and shall be bonded to the TT earthing system of the Fuel filling station. - (5) The customer shall provide WPD with a plan of the site detailing the hazardous zones.
-A typical hazardous area plan can be found via the following link - (6) A typical warning label can be found via the following link
+- (1) The installer shall ensure that Electric Vehicle Charge points comply with the requirements of the IET Code of Practice for Electric Vehicle Charging Equipment Installation & the supplementary filling station document (as revised). - (2) 'Fuel Filling Station' means the forecourt and associated shop at a fuel dispensing installation and any EV charge points within the original boundary of the filling station (e.g. petroleum, diesel or LPG and also includes areas where dangerous/explosive substances are stored (e.g. bulk storage installations).
+See ST: TP21E for further guidance. - (3) A supply positioned within a 10m radius of any extraneous metalwork bonded to the earthing system of a fuel filling station that has its own supply shall be deemed to be a secondary supply. - (4) Where a secondary supply is provided to an electric vehicle charge point, the Electric Vehicle Charge Point supply shall have a TT or guaranteed SNE earthing system and the earthing system shall be bonded to the Fuel filling station earthing system.
+The two supplies must utilise the same earthing type, mixed earthing types are not permitted e.g. SNE or TT systems must be used by both connections. - (5) The customer shall provide WPD with a plan of the site detailing the hazardous zones.
+A typical hazardous area plan can be found via the following link - (6) The WPD warning labels can be found via the following link and the E5 item codes are 62691 & 62692.

-14.0 MULTIPLE CONNECTIONS
+15.0 MULTIPLE CONNECTIONS

-- 14.1 WPD normally provides a single point of connection to each site or premises but in some cases the customer may require more than one connection, for example, where: - enhanced security is required - the site is large and fragmented and there is no electrical interconnection between separate parts of the site

-- 14.2 With the exception of fuel filling stations, where EV charge points are proposed one or more additional points of connection may also be requested to supply the charge points, however, multiple connections introduce a number of challenges, including: - a risk of paralleling WPD's connections through the customer's network - complex earthing / bonding issues - added complexity (e.g. means of electrically isolating the site under emergency conditions or when work is carried out) - (a) Risk of Paralleling:
+- 15.1 WPD normally provides a single point of connection to each site or premises but in some cases the customer may require more than one connection, for example, where: - enhanced security is required - the site is large and fragmented and there is no electrical interconnection between separate parts of the site - 15.2 With the exception of fuel filling stations, where EV charge points are proposed one or more additional points of connection may also be requested to supply the charge points, however, multiple connections introduce a number of challenges, including: - a risk of paralleling WPD's connections through the customer's network - complex earthing / bonding issues - added complexity (e.g. means of electrically isolating the site under emergency conditions or when work is carried out) - (a) Risk of Paralleling:

 It is essential that the multiple connections are not paralleled though the customer's network.
 If this were to occur this could adversely affect the protection performance and/or cause current to flow through the customer's network.
 This flow of current could overload cables, switchgear etc. or give rise to unexpected power flow through the metering.

 In order to prevent the customer's network from being paralleled the customer shall either: